FocusBrainWave/.github/profile/README.md

 # Hello all 👋

 We are BrainWave, a revision website built by students for students.
 Here you can find a bunch of our code and stuff.
-Our revision is for students who take the A-Level and GCSE courses and want to boost their revision so you can realy: surf your way to success!
+Our revision is for students who take the A-Level and (i)GCSE courses and want to boost their revision so you can really: surf your way to success!

 ## Contact